 The Master of Interior Architecture is a first professional interior design program that prepares students for practice in an interior design or architecture firm.
-It is geared toward students with an undergraduate degree in a field other than interior design or architecture.
+The program, accredited by the Council for Interior Design Accreditation (CIDA), is geared toward students with undergraduate degrees in fields other than interior architecture or interior design.

 This two-year, five-semester program stresses a holistic design approach, which is developed by:

 - Encouraging students to consider all factors that influence the design of interior spaces (human behavior, aesthetics, building technology, internal and external views, surrounding structures and architecture, etc.)

 - A curriculum that focuses on the design of residential and commercial spaces – how space is organized, developed three-dimensionally, finished with materials and color, lit, furnished, and designed to incorporate user needs and building codes.

 - Creating opportunities for students to engage in projects that employ these knowledge bases and skills to hone a practice-ready understanding of interior architecture and design.